-This gallery contains 2 images.
+This gallery contains 2 items.

 Garden-fresh watermelon for dessert at family dinner night.

-This gallery contains 3 images.
+This gallery contains 3 items.

 I made some watermelon rind preserves earlier this week.
 So, for my weekend snack, I decided to make a couple of peanut butter and watermelon rind preserves sandwiches.
 Yummy!